swdayu/howtos/android/README.md

 # list all packages installed
 $ adb shell pm list packages

+$ adb pull /data/system/packages.xml  # search which module the package belong to
+$ vim packages.xml # and search package name, such as "fs1seg"

 # start an instrumentation
 # -w: wait for instrumentation to finish before returning, required for test runners
 # -r: print raw results